 "Prudent" means economically and otherwise reasonable in light of the social benefits to be derived from the proposed regulated activity provided cost may be considered in deciding what is prudent and further provided a mere showing of expense will not necessarily mean an alternative is imprudent.
 "Regulated activity" (1) means any operation within or use of a wetland or watercourse or its associated upland review area involving removal or deposition of material, or any obstruction, construction, alteration or pollution, of such wetlands or watercourses, but shall not include the specified activities in Section 22a-40 of the Connecticut General Statutes or Section 4 of the Commission Regulations.
-The term "regulated activity" shall include, but is not limited to, any earth moving, clearing, grubbing, filling, grading, paving, excavating, constructing, depositing, or removing of material, and discharging of stormwater on the land, or clear cutting of trees within the following upland review areas when those activities are likely to impact or affect wetlands or watercourses:
+The term "regulated activity" shall include, but is not limited to, any earth moving, clearing of vegetation, grubbing, filling, grading, paving, excavating, constructing, depositing, or removing of material, and discharging of stormwater on the land within the following upland review areas when those activities are likely to impact or affect wetlands or watercourses:

-- a.
-Within 150 feet measured horizontally from the boundary of wetlands or from the ordinary high-water mark of any watercourse.
-The activities referenced in subsections b-e below are excluded from subsection a. - b.
-Within 300 feet measured horizontally from the boundary of a fen. - c.
-Within 300 feet measured horizontally from the ordinary high-water mark of a high-gradient, coldwater stream. - d.
-Within 300 feet measured horizontally from the ordinary high-water mark of a vernal pool. - e.
-Within 75 feet measured horizontally from the ordinary high-water mark of Lake Wononskopomuc.
-Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity. - f.
-Within 75 feet measured horizontally from the ordinary high-water mark of Lake Wononpakook.
-Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity. - g.
-Within 75 feet measured horizontally from the ordinary high-water mark of Lake Washining.
-Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity. - h.
-Within 75 feet measured horizontally from the ordinary high-water mark of Lake Washinee.
-Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity. - (2) the agency may rule that any other activity located in a non-wetland or non-watercourse area is likely to impact or affect wetlands or watercourses and is a regulated activity. - "Remove" includes, but shall not be limited to drain, excavate, mine, dig, dredge, suck, bulldoze, dragline or blast. - "Rendering unclean or impure" means any alteration of the physical, chemical or biological properties of any waters of the state, including, but not limited to, change in odor, color, turbidity or taste. - "Significant impact" means any activity, including, but not limited to, the following activities which may have a major effect: - 1.
-Any activity involving deposition or removal of material which will or may have a substantial effect on the wetland or watercourse or on wetlands or watercourses outside the area for which the activity is proposed.
+a.
+Within 300 feet measured horizontally from the boundary of a fen; or b.
+Within 300 feet measured horizontally from the ordinary high-water mark of a high-gradient, coldwater stream; or c.
+Within 300 feet measured horizontally from the ordinary high-water mark of a vernal pool; or d.
+Within 75 feet measured horizontally from the ordinary high-water mark of Lake Wononskopomuc (Lakeville Lake).
+Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity; or e.
+Within 75 feet measured horizontally from the ordinary high-water mark of Lake Wononpakook (Long Pond).
+Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity; or f.
+Within 75 feet measured horizontally from the ordinary high-water mark of Lake Washining (East Twin).
+Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity; or g.
+Within 75 feet measured horizontally from the ordinary high-water mark of Lake Washinee (West Twin).
+Any active portion of any subsurface waste disposal system within 150 feet of the ordinary high-water mark of these four lakes is deemed a regulated activity.